-After a decade of experience as one of the first brain photobiomodulation companies, we learnt that effective brain photobiomodulation is not that simple.
-Especially if we aspire to offer a device that delivers the maximum light into the brain in a safe manner.
+After a decade of experience as one of the first brain photobiomodulation companies, we learnt that effective brain photobiomodulation is not simple.
+Especially if we aspire to offer a device that delivers maximum light energy into the brain in a safe manner.

 1. Transmission of NIR light energy

 NIR light energy is a form of electromagnetic radiation that consists of particles like photons, which have wave-like properties.